kubeshop/tracetest/docs/docs/examples-tutorials/recipes/running-tracetest-with-honeycomb.md

 ```

-This file defines the a test the same way you would through the Web UI.
+This file defines a test the same way you would through the Web UI.

 To run the test, run this command in the terminal: